Structure of Dental Implants

 Why Choose South Bay Prosthodontics

-At South Bay Prosthodontics, our specialists have the training, experience, and technology to address all the dental implant restoration challenges.
-When it comes to fitting restorations to an implant, we can take advantage of our precise implant capture (PIC) system.
-This system shows us exactly where implants are and helps us design restorations that fit them.
-It works for both new and old dental implants.
+At South Bay Prosthodontics, our specialists have the advanced training, experience, and technology to address all aspects of dental implant restorations.
+We use our precise implant capture (PIC) system to map exactly where implants are positioned.
+This allows us to design restorations that fit accurately, whether your implants are new or decades old.

-We accept referrals from implant surgeons.
-We also welcome patients who haven’t found an implant dentist.
-If you want, we can refer you to one of the numerous implant surgeons we work with at our practice.
+We accept referrals from implant surgeons and also welcome patients who don’t yet have an implant dentist.
+If needed, we can connect you with one of the trusted implant surgeons we work with in the South Bay area.